-What is thermography?
+What is Thermography Printing?

-This is a method of printing wedding invitations that’s classic and affordable.
-A wedding invitation is printed and while the ink is still wet, resin is sprinkled and exposed to heat.
-The resin and ink fuse together, raising the lettering in an effect that’s similar to engraving for a fraction of the cost.
-You can choose from a multitude of ink colors when you choose wedding invitations printed with thermography.
+Here’s how thermography is printed: a wedding invitation is printed and while the ink is still wet, resin is sprinkled and exposed to heat.
+The resin and ink fuse together, raising the lettering and artwork enough that you can see and feel the detail.

-Flat printing is a method in which an image is transferred to a plate, which is treated so that ink adheres to the image.
+Here’s how digital wedding invitations are printed: an image is transferred to a plate, which is treated so that ink adheres to the image.
 The image is then applied to your wedding invitation through a press, resulting in a smooth, flat design and wording.

 Why you’ll love it: Digital printing uses high-resolution, digital color to print images with excellent quality.
 The result is vivid color and incredible detail.
 While digital printing is less traditional than thermography, it’s become one of the most common methods of printing wedding invitations because of its affordable price and endless color options.